At a glance

-In terms of consent, this aligns with GDPR and it must be unambiguous and involve a clear affirmative action.
-Further guidance on consent can be found in the Guide to the GDPR.
+In terms of consent, this aligns with UK GDPR and it must be unambiguous and involve a clear affirmative action.
+Further guidance on consent can be found in the Guide to the UK GDPR.

 ‘Fairness’ generally requires you to be, where appropriate, clear and open with individuals about how you use their information, in keeping with their reasonable expectations.